babashka/cli/API.md

                      :cmd {"clean" {:fn clean-cache}}}}}
   ```

-  The subcommands render in help and completions in the order specified.
+  The commands render in help and completions in the order specified.
 Map literals with
   more than 8 entries lose insertion order, so put a `:cmd-order` (vector of
   child command names) on the map to control which children are shown and in
    what order (like `:order` does for options).
 A table keeps its entry order